n6ai/minze/docs/guide/components/data.md

 # Data

-A Minze component hast multiple ways of defining data.
-Every method serves it's own purpose.
-But at the end of the day all data is going to be accessible from the component in the form of properties.
+A Minze component has multiple ways of defining data.
+Every method serves its own purpose.
+But at the end of the day, all data is going to be accessible from the component in the form of properties.

 ## this

-Accesing any property or method that is defined on the component requires the use of `this`.
-Inside the component `this` refers to the component itself.
+Accessing any property or method that is defined on the component requires the use of `this`.
+Inside the component, `this` refers to the component itself.
 The example below illustrates this.

 **Example**